Inflation bounces back in December as Christmas travel fuels price rises

 The rate of Consumer Prices Index (CPI) inflation rose to 3.4% in December from 3.2% in November, the Office for National Statistics (ONS) said.

-It marks the first time in six months that the headline rate has risen.
+It marks the first time in five months that the headline rate has risen.

 Inflation has been static or falling since last summer, and had fallen sharply in November following an easing of rising food costs.